richardbinder/MachineLearning2024S/Exercise1/report.md

 In comparison to the KNN classification, the Neural Network performed a lot better on average.
 It also produced multiple solutions, which were better than our best KNN solution for both the holdout and cross validation.
 On the other hand, in terms of runtime, the Neural Network took many times longer than the KNN.
 This might become an inconvenience with even larger data sets.
 Also the KNN classification significantly benefited from the much smaller datasets, which focused only on the most important attributes.

 ### Random Forest
 For the combination of the loan dataset and the Random Forest classification, we used the following settings and datasets for our tests.
 Similar to the KNN classification, we again used all 5 different versions of the dataset.
-As for the settings of the Random Forest classification, for the leafs we used a combination of 5, 100 and 5000 nodes, for the max depth we used the values 5, 20 and 1000, and for the maximum features we used 5 and 20.
+As for the settings of the Random Forest classification, for the leaves we used a combination of 5, 100 and 5000 nodes, for the max depth we used the values 5, 20 and 1000, and for the maximum features we used 5 and 20.

 #### Random Forest All features
 | scaling   |   leaf_nodes |   max_depth |   max_features |   Accuracy |   Precision |   Recall |       F1 |   avg_cross |   runtime_holdout |   runtime_cross |